-- 1 You can make and receive calls as normal using the handset. - 2 The status LED displays the phone connection status.
-Incoming calls and new voice mails are visually signaled via the Notification LED.
+You can make and receive calls as normal using the handset.
+The Notification LED ("AlertBar LED") displays the phone connection status.
+Incoming calls and new voice mails are visually signalled.
+The display shows information during telephone operation.
+The fixed function keys on the right of the display correspond to the fixed functions on the display.